+The nickname got us wondering where he got the inspiration from.
 Looking at the way the bike came out, we would have expected stuff like ‘mean machine’ or ‘nasty nailer’.

 David explains: “At first I considered to make it look like a newer H-D Breakout, but then I saw a late night re-run of the 1980’s movie “The Shining” with Jack Nicholson and it has one of my favourite movie scenes of all time where the proverb “All work and no play makes Jack a dull boy” is central.”